Back on Track Workshop

 2. Meet with a counselor to develop a Student Education Plan after you've completed the workshop AND

-3. Complete the Petition for Waiver of College Regulations online
+3. Complete the Petition for Waiver of College Regulations online.

-SIGN UP FOR ONLINE Back on Track Workshop HERE or contact Counseling for an in-person workshop
+SIGN UP FOR ONLINE Back on Track Workshop HERE or contact Counseling for an in-person workshopYou may be in jeopardy of losing your BOG!

 If your cumulative GPA falls below 2.0 for two consecutive semesters semesters (not including summer) or you do not complete 50% of your attempted coursework, you may lose your BOG Fee Waiver.
 Talk to someone in Financial Aid for details.